 Sweet Train extension details: please click here: Sweet Train Itinerary.

-Please note: independent packages of 7 days or more are available upon request.
+2018 Dates:Independent packages of 7 days or more may be available upon request.
 Call / e-mail us for details.

 Please note that all prices are per person.